dxw/playbook/src/staff-handbook/leave/sick-leave.md

 via email, directly on Slack, phone call or text.
 Line managers will record and monitor sickness for individuals within their teams.

-If you are unwell and know that you are going to be off for a period of time, or have been signed off by your GP until a certain date, you don't need to update your line manager daily.
+If you're unwell and know that you're going to be off for a period of time, or have been signed off by your GP until a certain date, you don't need to update your line manager daily.
 Let them know when you will be checking in again so they know when to expect to hear from you.